darrownet/bitcoin-ticker/README.md

 ----

 ### Installation
-Open a terminal, navigate to the root directory of this repository, and type the command **npm run install**.
+Open a terminal, navigate to the root directory of this repository, and type the command **npm install**.

 ----